squinkylabs/CVfunk-Modules/README.md

 1. **Parameter Control**: Adjust the BIAS, RANGE, and STEP parameters to set the initial conditions for comparison and step modulation.
 2. **Comparator Input**: Feed the signal to be compared into the COMPARATOR INPUT.
 The module compares this input against the internally set threshold, influenced by BIAS and RANGE parameters.
+3. **Normalled Connections**:Using the comparator input breaks the normalization to the stepper section, allowing both sections to be used independently.
+When normalled, the comparator provides feedback voltagers to the stepper to bump it back into the window range after a step goes out of bounds.
+The lag of one step for corrections produces variation in the output.
-3. **Step Sequencing**: Utilize the STEP INPUT to dynamically control the step size.
-The module advances the step based on the comparator's output and the defined step size.
+4. **Interval Sequencing**: Utilize the STEP input to dynamically control the interval between steps.
+The step knob ranges from -1...1V, and is summed with the input.
+Inputs are scaled down 1/5, so that a -5...5V signal will sweep the full knob range for step size.
-4. **External Modulation**: Patch signals into BIAS INPUT, RANGE INPUT, and INVERT INPUT for dynamic control over the module's parameters.
+5. **External Modulation**: Patch signals into BIAS input, RANGE input, and INVERT input for dynamic control over the module's parameters.
-5. **Trigger and Reset**: Use TRIGGER INPUT to advance the step sequencer and RESET INPUT to reset the sequence to its initial state.
+6. **Trigger and Reset**: Use TRIGGER INPUT to advance the step sequencer and RESET input to reset the sequence to its initial state.

 ## Patch Suggestions

 - **Dynamic Rhythms**: Create dynamic rhythmic patterns by modulating the STEP and BIAS parameters with LFOs or other modulation sources.
 - **Melodic Sequencing**: Use the STEPPER OUTPUT to drive the pitch of an oscillator, crafting evolving melodic lines influenced by the comparator's operation.
+- **Counting**: Adjust the ratio between RANGE and STEP size to derive the number of desired steps.
+For example setting RANGE to 4V and STEP size to 1V will result in a comparator gate to be outputted once every four steps.

 # Envelope Array Module